deepraj16/Online_book_store/README.md

 - ✅ Implement **payment gateway** for secure transactions.
 - ✅ Add **book reviews and ratings**.
-- ✅ Deploy on **AWS / Render / Heroku** for public access.
+- ✅ Deploy on  Render

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to submit issues or pull requests.
+Feel free to submit issues or pull requests

-## 📜 License

-This project is licensed under the **MIT License**.

 ---